concordium-cl/sandbox/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: "(INTERNAL USE) To create a task, please use type task."
+about: "[INTERNAL USE] To create a task, please use type task."
 title: ''
 labels: "[T] task"
-assignees: ''
+assignees: concordium-cl

 ---